 The need for electrical energy supply in off-grid or temporarily off-grid areas of the developing world is becoming increasingly significant.
 Different sizes of applications are implemented, starting at the micro scale level of households and small communities, but also scaling up to more energy intensive applications such as small business, workshops or even small factories.
 An overall improvement of the living conditions of local communities is achieved by providing energy access and also by strengthening local economies and creating income sources.

-The Rural Electrification Research Group is part of Smart RUE (Smart grids Research Unit of the Electrical and Computer Engineering School) of the National Technical University of Athens (NTUA) and a member organisation of the Wind Empowerment association and the Hydro Empowerment network.
+The Rural Electrification Research Group is part of the Smart RUE (Smart grids Research Unit of the Electrical and Computer Engineering School) of the National Technical University of Athens (NTUA) and a member organisation of the Wind Empowerment association and the Hydro Empowerment network.
 The group conducts interdisciplinary research with the aim of providing open source technical solutions on small wind and pico-hydro systems for rural energy access.
 At the same time, the group is involved in several implementation projects around the world in the themes of rural electrification, university education and networking with practitioner networks.
 Below is a map of these projects and a presentation overview for some of them, while more information can be found in other sections of this website.

 Open Source Hardware for renewable energy Microgeneration